Ditch your older device

 End-of-life devices are risky

 - No new security fixes.
 As the device nears their end-of-life, they no longer enjoy the security updates issued by manufacturer and service providers.
-For example iPad1 and 2 are no longer supported by Apple and Microsoft XP is no longer supported by Microsoft.
+For example iPad1 and 2 are no longer supported by Apple and Windows XP is no longer supported by Microsoft.

 Reluctance to retire old devices.
 Many people don’t want to get rid of older devices because they seem to still work and it can be expensive to buy new ones.
 When people buy new phones or tablets, they often give their old phone to family or friends, passing the risk to them.
 Some people might not know their devices are either approaching or past their end date.